 ELIZABETHAN ENGLAND 1568-1603

 Students develop their knowledge of key historical concepts including causation, change and continuity, similarity and difference, interpretation and historical significance.
-They will do so through the study of the following topics:
+They will do so through the study of the following topics which will culminate in two, two hours exams at the end of Year 11:

 Unit 1 - Germany, 1890–1945: Democracy and dictatorship